 Guides & tools

-Here is a list of links to tips and resources, aimed at those who are considering or in the early stages of experimenting with video.
+We’ve collected some links to tips and resources below, aimed at those who are considering or in the early stages of experimenting with video.

 This is a succinct, single-page crash course on visual storytelling, filled with pragmatic tips and everything you need to get started in mobile journalism.
 It is written by Ivo Burum, an Australian journalist and GIJN’s mobile journalism trainer.